asdf-vm/asdf/docs/contribute/documentation.md

 ## Pull Requests, Releases & Conventional Commits

-`asdf` is using an automated release pipeline which relies on Conventional Commits in PR titls.
+`asdf` is using an automated release pipeline which relies on Conventional Commits in PR titles.
 Detailed documentation found in the [core contribution guide](./core.md).

 When creating a PR for documentation changes please make the PR title with the Conventional Commit type `docs` in the format `docs: <description>`.